akumarkk/WebFW/Web/PerformanceWebapp.md

 - FCP - web performance metric that measures the time it takes for a browser to render the first piece of DOM content on a page.
 This includes text, images, or non-white canvas elements.
 A faster FCP generally leads to a better user experience, as it gives users a visual indication that the page is loading.
     - tools : Lighthouse, WebPageTest

-- RBE - render-blocking elements are resources, primarily CSS and JavaScript files, that delay the initial rendering of a webpage.
+- RBE(Js/css) - render-blocking elements are resources, primarily CSS and JavaScript files, that delay the initial rendering of a webpage.
 The browser must fully download and process these resources before it can start displaying the page's content.
     - Delayed Rendering: Users have to wait longer to see content, leading to a poor user experience.
     - Increased Load Times: This can significantly impact page load times, especially on slower connections.
     - Negative SEO Impact: Search engines may penalize slow-loading websites, penalize their ranking.